-Needless to say, those township governments that have such difficulties will not spend their budget on providing public goods.
-Consider an example from Fire Mountain Town in Hebei Province.
+Hebei Province.
 The town's Party Secretary said that the total revenue for 2003 barely covered the expenditures of officials' salaries and administrative costs.
-In 2003, the town government still had revenues of 900,000 vuan from the agricultural tax, which accounted for 50% of the town's revenue (the other 50% was from the corporate tax).
+In 2003, the town government still had revenues of 900,000 yuan from the agricultural tax, which accounted for 50 per cent of the town's revenue (the other 50 per cent was from the corporate tax).
 In 2004, the town had difficulty paying officials' salaries on time because the agricultural tax was reduced significantly.
 The Party Secretary said that he would expect more difficulty in paying officials' salaries and covering administrative costs in 2005 when the agricultural tax would be completely abolished across Hebei Province.
-The town's total expenditure was 1.8 million yuan-1.2 million yuan was spent on officials' wages (gongzi, 工资) and 600,000 yuan was for other administrative costs (bangongfei, 办公费).
-Thus, the Party Secretary said: 'Everything is spent for operating costs (chifang caizheng, 吃饭 财政) of the government.
-There is no room to spend on public goods or services (gonggong jianshe, 公共建设, or gonggong shiwu, 公共事务)'.
+The town's total expenditure was 1.8 million yuan-1.2 million yuan was spent for officials' wages (gongzi, 工资) and 600,000 yuan was for other administrative costs (bangongfei, 办公费).
+Thus, the Party Secretary said: "Everything is spent for operating costs (chifang caizheng, 吃饭财政) of the government.
+There is no room to spend on public goods or services (gonggong jianshe, 公共建设, or gonggong shiwu, 公共事务)."

 According to the Party Secretary, the biggest challenge for the town government was reducing the number of officials.
 The town government employed 110 regular officials (not including leading cadres), decreased by 32 from the previous year.
-The superior county government required the town government to employ no more than 60 regular officials, which means that the personnel 'target' given by the county government to this town was 60 and that the county government financed the employment of only 60 regular officials.
+The superior county government required the town government to employ no more than 60 regular officials, which means that the personnel "target" given by the county government to this town was 60 and that the county government financed the employment of only 60 regular officials.
 Thus, the town government faced big pressure to decrease the number of regular officials.
-However, the Party Secretary said: 'The recruitment of township officials is based on connections, so reducing officials is not a straightforward task'.
-The county government subsidies for the
+However, the Party Secretary said: "The recruitment of township officials is based on connections, so reducing officials is not a straightforward task."
+The county government subsidies for the township treasury are based on the target number of regular officials.
+Thus, if the number of regular officials exceeds the target, the financial burden for excess officials will directly impact the township treasury.
+In other words, regular officials suffer from the pressures of dismissal while leading cadres suffer from the pressures of finance; and, overall, regular officials suffer more than leading cadres, as leading cadres still have jobs, although the tax reforms made their jobs more difficult.